 One of the reasons why I love Christmas is that my home is at its loveliest for one whole month.
 Over a big window facing the back yard is strung a lush garland of pine entwined with tiny white lights.
 My two trees (Mom’s, done in all red and gold and the “family” tree with our personalized, handmade and Disney ornaments) fill a living room and family room, respectively, and take my breath away.

-All too soon, it will be time to take down the lights, trees, decorations, and ornaments and store them until next year.
+All this beauty makes me wish the holidays could last forever, but all too soon, it will be time to take down the lights, trees, decorations, and ornaments and store them until next year.
 My memory is so faulty, though, how will I remember where everything went?
-After all, even the hall bathroom received its’ fair share of Christmas decor!
+After all, even the hall bathroom received its’ fair share of Christmas decor and my daughter and I put a lot of thought into all the little holiday touches we add here and there around the house.
+Christmas organization isn’t something I can ignore!

-Once your photography session is finished, you can store everything on your computer in a file, “Christmas decor 2011″ or, better yet, store them on a CD in case your computer crashes.
+Once your photography session is finished, you can store everything on your computer in a file, “Christmas decor 2016” or, better yet, store them on a CD in case your computer crashes.
 I prefer having the photos printed and placed in a small photo album, which gets stored in one of the holiday bins.
+I’ve noticed those little photo albums become great memories, as we’ve moved from house to house over the years.